Project

 You will need to change cameraid in the same python script for the one assigning GatanOrius, too if you make the change in K2.
 If this works, we will make this configurable in the future rather than the hardcode.

-pyscope testing: Gatan Orius camera insertion problem - Added by Jason de la Cruz over 10 years ago
+pyscope testing: Gatan Orius camera insertion problem - Added by Jason de la Cruz about 11 years ago

 The solution mentioned above worked; I simply switched the cameraid values for 'class GatanOrius(DMSEM)' and 'class GatanK2Bse(DMSEM)'.
 However, the DM script above did not work for us; the system complained that the CM_GetCameraIdentification() function was not found.